L'Hospitalet de Llobregat: History

-As of 2020, the foreign population amounts for 67,213 people.
-The largest groups of foreign citizens are listed as follows:

 Geography

 L'Hospitalet's surface is 12.40 km2.
 The area on which the city is constructed may be divided in two different geological areas.

 One of them follows the coast typology and is called La Marina, similarly to two coast areas of neighbouring Barcelona's Zona Franca: La Marina del Prat Vermell and La Marina de Port.
 The latter half of L'Hospitalet is called El Samontà, which consists of hills and a more elevated area.